Purchases made through my links help support this website, at no additional cost to you. Details.

 Collage is an easy way to add art to your diary or journal.

-For years, I started each day with a quick collage, the same as I used to create my “morning pages” inspired concepts in the book, The Artist’s Way: A Spiritual Path to Higher Creativity
+For years, I started each day with a quick torn-paper collage, the same as I used to create my handwritten “morning pages,” taught in The Artist’s Way: A Spiritual Path to Higher Creativity

-For me, collages are a more visual version of “morning pages.”
+Collages are a visual version of “morning pages.”

-I usually allow a half an hour for each collage, but sometimes go back several times throughout the day to add things.
+Sometimes – but not often – I go back several times throughout the day to add things.

-Usually, I just work on the pages in a spiral-bound sketchbook, just as they are.
+Usually, I work on pages in a spiral-bound sketchbook, just as they are.

 Sometimes I’ll gesso a few pages my journal, ahead of time.
-Then they are strong enough to support heavily embellished collages here & there.
+Then they’re strong enough to support heavily embellished collages.

 Remember that gesso is entirely optional.
 In fact, most people don’t use it at all.

-Yes, you can buy it in colors, but if you start with white, you can add color to it (in small batches) with watercolors (including Dr. Ph.
-Martins), acrylics, even food coloring or unsweetened KoolAid if you like!
-But I’m happy working with white, usually.
+Yes, you can buy gesso in colors, but if you start with white, you can add color to it, using dye, food coloring, or watercolors, or mixing in acrylic paint.

 For more information about gesso, see my other article, Gesso – What it is, how to use it

-I have images stored in folders, kept in a heavy cardboard portfolio, to use when I want to do a collage.
+I store a variety of images – ad flyers, tickets, programmes, handwritten notes, vintage paper and photos (etc.) – in folders.
+For now, they’re kept in a heavy cardboard portfolio, to use when I want to create a collage.

 If they connect somehow, great.

 If they’re completely disrelated, that’s okay too.
-It usually makes sense to me when I put it all together, in the context of my thoughts at the time.
+It usually makes sense to me after I put it all together, in the context of my thoughts at the time.

 My favorite magazines for collage include the fashion magazine, W, because it includes great images, heavy paper, and very large words and phrases that show up nicely on my pages.